AlexanderLindholt/PlayersPlus/README.md

 end)
 ```
 > [!warning]
-> If you connect to the `Loaded` packet before requiring Players+, the player will not be apart of the players list immediately for the connected function.
+> If you connect to the `Loaded` packet before requiring the Players+ module, the player will not be added to the players list immediately for the connected function.
 Therefore it is recommended to require Players+ first.

 To listen to player removal:
 ```luau